spatie/test-time/README.md

 TestTime::freeze();
 ```

-Alternatively you can pass in a carbon instance that will be used as the current time.
+Alternatively you can pass in a carbon instance that will be used as the current time:

 ```php
 TestTime::freeze($carbonInstance);
 ```

-You can also pass a format and time.
+You can also pass a format and time:

 ```php
 TestTime::freeze('Y-m-d', '2019-06-12');
 ```

-You can progress the time with any of the carbon functions starting with `add` or `sub`.
+You can progress the time with any of the carbon functions starting with `add` or `sub`:

 ```php
 TestTime::addMinute();